 PHIL-2263.
-The Art of Living: Ancient Greek Strategies for Happiness in the XXIst Century Can Greek philosophers help us live a fulfilling life?
-This course examines a rich tradition known as therapy for the mind, that developed from Socrates to Hellenistic Philosophy.
-These thinkers argue that philosophy improves many facets of our lives and can help us become happy.
-What do they have to say about happiness, emotions, desires, love, and death?
+The Art of Living: Ancient Greek Strategies for Happiness in the XXIst Century do they have to say about happiness, emotions, desires, love, and death?
 Can this advice be useful for us today?
 The course presupposes no background in philosophy.
 Prerequisites: none.